epi052/recon-pipeline/README.md

 After installing the python dependencies, the `recon-pipeline` shell provides its own [install](https://recon-pipeline.readthedocs.io/en/latest/api/commands.html#install) command (seen below).
 A simple `install all` will handle all additional installation steps.

-> Ubuntu-18.04 Note (and newer kali versions):  You may consider running `sudo -v` prior to running `./recon-pipeline.py`.  `sudo -v` will refresh your creds, and the underlying subprocess calls during installation won't prompt you for your password.
+> Ubuntu Note (and newer kali versions):  You may consider running `sudo -v` prior to running `./recon-pipeline.py`.  `sudo -v` will refresh your creds, and the underlying subprocess calls during installation won't prompt you for your password.
 It'll work either way though.

 Individual tools may be installed by running `install TOOLNAME` where `TOOLNAME` is one of the known tools that make up the pipeline.